 A trekking venture in the Simien Mountains National Park (SMNP) is bound to become one of the highlights of any trip to Ethiopia.
-To make sure that everything will run smoothly, planning ahead and organization is essential.
+To make sure that everything will run smoothly, planning ahead and organization are essential.
 Most preparations can be carried out in the town of Debark.
 There are basic prerequisites for all, e.g. good health and the physical ability to adapt to heights between 2000 and 4500 m asl.
 Beyond this, a trip to the Simien Mountains can be arranged according to individual tastes.
 An inexhaustible range of possible journeys is available, each of which is worth being discovered.

 When should one visit the Simien Mountains?